jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/target.md

 sidebar_position: 3
 ---

-Managers can view the target detail that are created such as title, task creator, description, start date, end date, strategy, rewards, and employee's progress.
+Managers can view the target detail that are created such as title, task creator, description, start date, end date, strategy, admin, rewards, and employee's progress.

 | Individual                                                  | Team                                            |
 |-------------------------------------------------------------|-------------------------------------------------|